Osun Gov Adeleke Snubs APC After Leaving PDP, Officially Announces New Party

-• Ahead of the 2026 Osun election, Ademola Adeleke, governor of the state, has snubbed the ruling All Progressives Congress (APC
+• Ahead of the 2026 Osun election, Ademola Adeleke, the state's governor, has snubbed the ruling All Progressives Congress

-• Governor Adeleke stated that his welfare-focused policies are well aligned with the Accord’s ideology of welfarism
+• Making the announcement, Governor Adeleke stated that his welfare-focused policies were aligned with the Accord’s ideology

 Legit.ng journalist Ridwan Adeola Yusuf has over 9 years of experience covering politics, elections, public affairs and governance in Nigeria and Africa.

-Osogbo, Osun state - Ademola Adeleke, governor of Osun state, on Tuesday, December 9, officially announced the Accord party as his new political platform.
+Osogbo, Osun state - Ademola Adeleke, Governor of Osun State, officially announced the Accord Party as his new political platform.

-Ahead of the 2026 Osun state governorship election, Adeleke said he joined Accord on November 6.
+On Tuesday, December 9, ahead of the 2026 Osun state governorship election, Adeleke said that he had joined Accord on November 6.

 Osun state Governor Ademola Adeleke snubs APC after leaving PDP and officially announces Accord as his new party

-Osun Governor Adeleke officially announces Accord after leaving PDP.
+Osun State Governor Adeleke officially announces himself as a member of Accord after leaving the PDP.
 Photo credit: @AAdeleke_01

 Source: Twitter